tomaskrupka/Gripper/docs/features.md

 # Features

-Gripper is a browser automation toolbox that operates in a browser window under its control, using the Chrome Devtools Protocol (CDP).

 While providing a full, type-safe access to the CDP, Gripper offers two sets of features built on top:

 1. Web-scraping of Single Page Applications.